ali-shoaib-goraya/Data-Science-Project/README.md

 3. Run `Final Project.py` to execute the data analysis and visualization.
 4. Follow the prompts to select the analysis type and view the results.

-## Contributing
+## Contributions:

-As this is a semester project, contributions are not expected.
-However, if you have suggestions or improvements, feel free to share them with your classmates or instructor.
+As this is a semester project, So we worked in Group of three members.
+Each individual has contributed to achieve the the Result.

 ## Dependencies

-- Python 3.x
+- Python
 - pandas
 - matplotlib

-## License

-This project is for educational purposes and does not require a specific license.